FortunED-Tellers/FortunED/README.md

 <hr>

 ## Overview
 As a team, some of us are parents, some of us are teachers, and all of us are continuing education students.
 We are passionate about education and the doors it can open for future career opportunities.
 But we understand that college can be expensive and that for some people it might not be the right route.
-We wanted to give a comprehensive look at the ROI of attending college for a chosen major.
+We wanted to give a comprehensive look at the ROI of attending college for a chosen field of study.
 We approached this by first thinking about what each prong of our userbase would be interested in.

 A high school student would be interested in:
-1. The career options for a chosen major and the minimum degree required for each profession.
+1. The career options for a chosen field of study and the minimum degree required for each profession.
-2. Specific majors under their major category along with the salary range over time and the unemployment rate.
+2. Specific majors under their field of study along with the salary range over time and the unemployment rate.
-3. What might be the most profitable state to work in for their major.
+3. What might be the most profitable state to work in for their field of study.
 4. How much tuition they might have to pay for 4 years of college.

 A college student would be interested in:
-1. The career options for their major along with entry-level salary range for each profession.
+1. The career options for their field of study along with entry-level salary range for each profession.
 2. How long it would take to pay off their student loan.
-3. What the living wage is for the state they are thinking about working in and whether there are better states to work in for their major.
+3. What the living wage is for the state they are thinking about working in and whether there are better states to work in for their field of study.
-4. What the top 5 paying majors are for their chosen major/career category.
+4. What the top 5 paying majors are for their chosen field of study.

 A parent/guardian would be interested in:
 1. What the employment likelihood is for their child based on their gender and race in comparison to various levels of educational attainment.